abijeetomar/springboot-ecommerce/README.md

 A full-stack E-Commerce application: a **Java / Spring Boot** REST API backend paired with a **React** frontend, in a single repository.
 The backend implements product catalog management and order placement/tracking; the frontend (prebuilt, provided as part of the learning course) is used to interact with and demonstrate the API.

-## 🚧 Project Status

-This is a **learning project and still under active development** — not a production-ready, full-featured e-commerce app.
-Core backend product and order flows are implemented; the frontend is prebuilt (not authored by me) and used to demo the API.
-Features like authentication, payments, and a cart are not yet built (see [Future Improvements](#-future-improvements)).

 ## 🚀 About The Project

 SpringEcom is being built to understand and apply real-world backend concepts — REST APIs, layered architecture, Spring Data JPA, entity relationships, and DTO-based data transfer.